crazy-max/nodejs-portable/README.md

 ## About

 A DOS Batch script to make [Node.js](http://nodejs.org/) portable on Windows systems.<br />
-Tested on Windows XP, Windows Vista and Windows 7.
+Tested on Windows 7 and later.

 ## Requirements